navikt/kafka-sandbox/README.md

 measurement" events automatically after starting up, hence the naming of the corresponding default Kafka topic.
 The default 'consumer' is able to read these messages and display them as console output.

+The 'sequence-producer' creates records with an ever increasing sequence number.
+The corresponding consumer does a simple validation of received messages, checking that the received sequence number is the expected one.
+This can be used to detect if messages are lost or reordered in various situations.
+The consumer keeps an account of the number of errors detected and writes status to stdout upon message reception.

 The 'console-message-producer' is an interactive producer that reads messages you type on the command line and ships them off to a Kafka topic.
 The